ayushxx7/ayush-mandowara-blog/content/DataAnalysis/01-Data-Analysis-With-Python.md

   arr3 = np.zeros(3,4)
   ```

-  Note: It is breaking because the comma separted values are being interpreted as parameters.
+  `Note`: It is breaking because the comma separted values are being interpreted as parameters.
 To fix, add the shape inside (), as shown in example #2.

 ### When to use this function?
 This function should be called when,